 After a couple of long conversations, I was able to negotiate them down from a full-size RAF fighter jet and a real live fire engine to a large box of Lego each.
 (Phew!
 I am not going to be bankrupt this Christmas!)

 Lego has to be one of the biggest, most iconic toys ever invented.
 It has been around for years and the designs and models are becoming more and more advanced.
 You can never get bored of it.
 I remember playing for hours on rainy days with my brother when we were younger, so as far as life skills go, it's fair to say I have extensive Lego-building experience.

 By experience, I mean I consistently make the same mistakes every time I build it.

-It’s funny how when you have completed a Lego model, you have that delicious feeling of satisfaction (I do anyway).
-But that satisfaction is always short lived, because Mitchell (my 7 year old) will drop a bombshell on me by holding up a couple of pieces and saying, “But dad, where do these bits go?”
+It's funny how when you're completed a Lego model, you have that delicious feeling of satisfaction (I do anyway).
+But that satisfaction is always short lived, because Mitchell (my 7 year old) will drop a bombshell on my by holding up a couple of pieces and saying, "But Dad, where do these bits go?"